 She can provide mindfulness lessons within classrooms, run ongoing mindfulness groups, and teach a mindfulness fundamentals class.
 She can also provide mindfulness training for parents, teachers, and staff.

 Staying fresh with academics during the summer is important, especially for students with learning differences or disabilities.
-That's why Katrina offers summer intensives.
+That's why we offer summer intensives.
 Students will get one-on-one instruction tailored to their particular needs.